 Who can apply

-Owner occupiers, landlords or private tenants can get help to carry out adaptations, provided there is a person with a disability living in the house.
+Owner occupiers, landlords or private tenants can get help to carry out adaptations if there is a person with a disability living in the house.

 What you can use it for

-Only works recommended by your local occupational therapist (unless agreed differently by the local health trust and the Housing Executive) can be considered for grant aid.
+Only works recommended by your local occupational therapist, unless agreed differently by the local health trust and the Northern Ireland Housing Executive (NIHE), can be considered for grant aid.
 Typical work may include: